-Being Māori and a father of a child with autism are precious gifts, Turaukawa Bartlett writes, left to us by our ancestors.
+Being Māori and a father of an autistic child are precious gifts, Tūraukawa Bartlett writes, left to us by our ancestors.

 As a child of whāngai/adoption, I was raised by my grandmother in Ōrākei, close to my marae.
 This was an environment of manaakitanga; everything we did as a whānau was underpinned with the aim of enhancing each other’s mana.
 It was an environment where I knew who I was, where I belonged, and above all where I felt connected.